 Several factors will shape the trajectory of the Puerto Rico housing market in 2024.
 The ongoing economic recovery and market trends will likely drive changes in the rental and buying sectors.

 The Puerto Rican real estate market is influenced by a complex interplay of economic growth, market trends, and real estate market dynamics.
-Favorable tax incentives and other government policies play pivotal roles in shaping its future.
+Favorable tax incentives and other government policies are pivotal in shaping its future.

 Pros and Cons of Renting and Buying